 UPMC Health Plan Strike Out Cancer Weekend: The SeaWolves and UPMC Health Plan team up annually to wear special cancer awareness jerseys, and generate funds for the Hillman Cancer Fund of Hamot Health Foundation.
 The weekend includes a silent auction and a nightly raffle to benefit the cause.

 C. Wolf's Healthy Challenge: C. Wolf's Healthy Challenge is a community wellness initiative conducted by the Erie SeaWolves with support from UPMC Health Plan.
 This interactive program is designed to educate students in grades K-5 on the importance of balancing diet and an active lifestyle to achieve wellness.
 The front office staff and mascot of the SeaWolves visits schools in Northwest Pennsylvania to discuss healthy choices that the students (and C. Wolf) can make.
 At the conclusion of each presentation, students can complete a checklist of healthy action to earn a pair of tickets to a SeaWolves baseball game compliments of UPMC Health Plan.

 Strike Out Poverty: The SeaWolves used a sponsorship with Hagan Business Machines to raise money for each strikeout by a SeaWolves pitcher.
-Hagan makes a $1.50 donation to United Way of Erie County for each strikeout by the SeaWolves.
+Hagan makes a donation to United Way of Erie County for each strikeout by the SeaWolves.

 Tickets for Veterans: Each season, the SeaWolves collect donations to bring local veterans to the ballpark on Military Appreciation Night.
 The team also donates tickets to veterans via VetTix for select home games.

 FUNdraising Program: The SeaWolves FUNdraising program helps non-profit groups in the Erie area raise money through the sale of SeaWolves tickets.
-The SeaWolves sell tickets to community organizations at a special rate and the group then sells the tickets at face value.